KaranSinghDev/Time-Series-Database-Engine/README.md

 # C++ Time-Series Database & Streaming Analytics Platform (Insight-TSDB)

-A high-performance time-series database engine built from scratch in C++, integrated with a **real-time streaming analytics pipeline using Apache Kafka and Apache Spark**.
-This project is a deep dive into both low-level systems programming and high-throughput data engineering.
+Intuition: To build a high-performance time-series database engine built from scratch in C++, along with provision of a **real-time streaming analytics pipeline**.
+This project is an attempt to understand both low-level systems programming and high-throughput data engineering.

 The system is designed to:
 1.  **Store** numerical time-series data with maximum efficiency using custom C++ compression.